SQL-Academy/en.sql-academy/course/module-2/literals/article.md

+---
+meta:
+    title: 'Literals in SQL'
+    description: 'Literal — an explicitly specified fixed value, for example, the number 12 or the string "SQL".
+In MySQL, there are the following types of literals: numeric, string, boolean, NULL, bit, hexadecimal, and date and time literal.'
+---

 # Literals in SQL

 In the last lesson, a string was output, and if we speak in a more formal language, then the so-called string literal.